What is vaccine-derived polio?

 On rare occasions, if a population is seriously under-immunized, an excreted vaccine-virus can continue to circulate for an extended period of time.
 The longer it is allowed to survive, the more genetic changes it undergoes.
 In very rare instances, the vaccine-virus can genetically change into a form that can paralyse – this is what is known as a circulating vaccine-derived poliovirus (cVDPV).

 It takes a long time for a cVDPV to occur.
 Generally, the strain will have been allowed to circulate in an un- or under-immunized population for a period of at least 12 months.
 Circulating VDPVs occur when routine or supplementary immunization activities (SIAs) are poorly conducted and a population is left susceptible to poliovirus, whether from vaccine-derived or wild poliovirus.
 Hence, the problem is not with the vaccine itself, but low vaccination coverage.
 If a population is fully immunized, they will be protected against both vaccine-derived and wild polioviruses.

-Since 2000, more than 10 billion doses of OPV were administered to over 2.5 billion children.
-As a result, nearly 8.5 million polio cases were prevented.
-During that time, 20 cVDPV outbreaks occurred in 20 countries, resulting in 655 VDPV cases.
+Since 2000, more than 10 billion doses of OPV have been administered to nearly 3 billion children worldwide.
+As a result, more than 13 million cases of polio have been prevented, and the disease has been reduced by more than 99%.
+During that time, 24 cVDPV outbreaks occurred in 21 countries, resulting in fewer than 760 VDPV cases.

 Circulating VDPVs in the past have been rapidly stopped with 2–3 rounds of high-quality immunization campaigns.
 The solution is the same for all polio outbreaks: immunize every child several times with the oral vaccine to stop polio transmission, regardless of the origin of the virus.